Ayurveda Retreats in Kerala: Experience Wellness Getaway

 Q.4 Can I go sightseeing while at an Ayurvedic retreat?

-It is generally discouraged.
-During an intensive detox program, your body is in a vulnerable state of healing.
-Exploring crowded, noisy cities or enduring long car rides exhausts the nervous system and exposes you to the sun and dust, which counteracts your treatments.
+Exploring crowded, noisy cities or taking long car rides can exhaust your nervous system.
+It also exposes you to sun and dust, which can counteract your treatments.
 The focus of this trip should be entirely inward.

 Q.5 What is the best time of year to book an Ayurveda retreat in Kerala?